MackHalliday/brownfield-of-dreams/README.md

 A visitor is able to see all of the content on the application but in order to bookmark a segment they will need to register.
 Once registered a user can bookmark any of the segments in a tutorial page.

 Projects based on the original code base [Brownfield Of Dreams](https://github.com/turingschool-examples/brownfield-of-dreams).
-Additional functionality and tested has been added to the application.
+Additional functionality and testing has been added to the application.

 **New Functionality**
 - When new user registered, user receives email to activate account